Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Generalized probabilistic theory preliminaries

 Unlike in standard presentations of GPTs, our definition of a GPT system involves an explicit probability rule; moreover (as mentioned earlier), we do not assume that the states and effects on the system span the vector spaces in which they live.
 Our definition of a GPT system is not essentially distinct from that found in the literature, but at the representational level it is more flexible.
 For instance, it subsumes two common but distinct kinds of representations of GPTs: those that represent effects as linear functionals on states, and those that represent effects as living in the same vector space as states.
 This is convenient, as it enables one to switch freely between these two descriptions, each of which is useful in certain contexts.
 We will see further advantages of our definitions when we come to the representation of GPT fragments (see the next section and the comment about accessible GPT fragments therein).

-\begin{theorem} Every GPT in our framework is isomorphic to one in each of the standard forms found in the literature.
-Conversely, every GPT in one of the standard forms found in the literature is an instance of a GPT in our framework. \end{theorem} \begin{proof} First, let us show how to convert any given GPT in our framework to one in the standard forms found in the literature~\cite{Hardy,GPT_Barrett,Masanes_2011,plavala2021general}.
-If one is given a GPT whose states do not span the vector space $U_G$ in which they live and whose effects do not span the vector space $V_G$ in which they live, one first transforms this into an isomorphic GPT in which the states live in a smaller vector space which they {\em do} span, and in which the effects live in a smaller vector space which they {\em do} span.
-One can do this, for instance, using the projection maps $P_\Omega$ and $P_\mathcal{E}$, where $P_\Omega$ is a projection $U_G\to \mathsf{Span}[\Omega_G]$ and where $P_\mathcal{E}$ is a projection $V_G \to \mathsf{Span}[\mathcal{E}_G]$; these give a GPT isomorphism between the two GPTs.
+\begin{theorem} Every GPT system in our framework is isomorphic to one in each of the standard forms found in the literature.
+Conversely, every GPT in one of the standard forms found in the literature is an instance of a GPT system in our framework. \end{theorem} \begin{proof} First, let us show how to convert any given GPT system in our framework to a GPT in the standard forms found in the literature~\cite{Hardy,GPT_Barrett,Masanes_2011,plavala2021general}.
+If one is given a GPT system whose states do not span the vector space $U_G$ in which they live and whose effects do not span the vector space $V_G$ in which they live, one first transforms this into an isomorphic GPT system in which the states live in a smaller vector space which they {\em do} span, and in which the effects live in a smaller vector space which they {\em do} span.
+One can do this, for instance, using the projection maps $P_\Omega$ and $P_\mathcal{E}$, where $P_\Omega$ is a projection $U_G\to \mathsf{Span}[\Omega_G]$ and where $P_\mathcal{E}$ is a projection $V_G \to \mathsf{Span}[\mathcal{E}_G]$; these give a GPT isomorphism between the two GPT systems.

 One can then lump the probability rule together with the effects to transform them into linear functionals on $\mathsf{Span}[\Omega_G]$, i.e., for each $e\in \mathcal{E}_G$ we can define a linear functional